 Gah-Yi's research is in Big Data analytics; specifically, decision-making with complex, high-dimensional and highly uncertain data with business applications.
-Gah-Yi has co-authored the most downloaded Operations Research paper of 2019, was awarded Honorable Mention in 2018 INFORMS JFIG Paper Competition and finalist in 2019 INFORMS Data Mining Section Best Paper Award.
-Gah-Yi is currently the Chair of Supply Chain SIG of M&SOM society, an associate editor of Management Science and Service Science, and a member of the World Economic Forum Expert Network.
-Gah-Yi has taught across MIM, MBA, Executive MBA and PhD programs and has been honoured with a Best Teacher Award and named one of Poets & Quants World’s Best 40 Under 40 MBA Professors.
-She has also delivered a TEDx talk, "The Power and Perils of Algorithms", in 2019.
+Gah-Yi's research has been honored with the 2021 Best OM Paper in Operations Research award, 2019 INFORMS Data Mining Section Best Paper Award (finalist) and 2018 INFORMS JFIG Paper Competition (Honorable Mention).
+Gah-Yi is currently an associate editor of Management Science, M&SOM and Operations Research Letters, a member of the World Economic Forum Expert Network, and has served as Chair of Supply Chain SIG of M&SOM society and associate editor of Service Science.
+Gah-Yi has taught across MIM, FT and PT MBA, Executive MBA and PhD programs and has been honored with a Best Teacher Award, named one of Poets & Quants World’s Best 40 Under 40 MBA Professors and Britannica's 20 Under 40 Young Shapers of the Future (Education).
+She has also delivered a TEDx talk, "The Power and Perils of Algorithms".

 Gah-Yi was born in Seoul, South Korea, spent her formative years in Sydney, Australia, and has since lived and worked in the U.S. and the U.K. In her spare time she enjoys running and taking her baby to museums.